Code page 437: Display adapters

 The original IBM PC contained this font as a 9×14 pixels-per-character font stored in the ROM of the IBM Monochrome Display Adapter (MDA) and an 8×8 pixels-per-character font of the Color Graphics Adapter (CGA) cards.
-The IBM Enhanced Graphics Adapter (EGA) contained an 8×14 pixels-per-character version, and the VGA contained a 9×16 version.
+The IBM Enhanced Graphics Adapter (EGA) contained an 8×14 pixels-per-character version and—for the CGA compatible modes—an 8x8 pixels-per-character version..
+The VGA contained a 9×16 version.

 All these display adapters have text modes in which each character cell contains an 8-bit character code point (see details), giving 256 possible values for graphic characters.
 All 256 codes were assigned a graphical character in ROM, including the codes from 0 to 31 that were reserved in ASCII for non-graphical control characters.

 Various Eastern European PCs used different character sets, sometimes user-selectable via jumpers or CMOS setup.
 These sets were designed to match 437 as much as possible, for instance sharing the code points for many of the line-drawing characters, while still allowing text in a local language to be displayed.